-PTM, on the other hand, deliberately omits the universalisation of mediated knowledge about the porn industry and its social actors.
+Pornography: The Musical, on the other hand, deliberately omits the universalisation of mediated knowledge about the porn industry and its social actors.
 One feature of the film is the lack of clearly narrativised character trajectories.
-The character’s narratives are not plot-driven but character-driven; they focus on fragmented performative acts (both in the musical and interview scenes) as particular moments in space and time rather than rendering scenes functional in terms of larger developments inherent to archetypical character journeys.
+Rather than being plot-driven, characterisation derives from fragmented performative acts (both in the musical and interview scenes) as particular moments in space and time; Hill’s project eschews scenes that are merely functional in terms of larger developments inherent to archetypical character journeys.
 The film is thus an assemblage of vignettes, resulting in what Nichols calls a ‘mosaic narrative’, in which the ‘whole is not organized as a narrative but more poetically, as a mosaic; only the parts have a diegetic unity.’
 This unity of particular moments is reinforced by the singing scenes, which are presented like randomly appearing music videos, each with a clear micro-narrative.
-Greg Smith observes that episodic narrative structures in non-plot driven documentaries focus on self-enclosed fragments, each of which are singular moments that have the potential to highlight the performativity of certain actions within that moment without setting up any character development or cause-and-effect chain.
-In this way, any impulse towards a conventional narrative arc is undermined.
+Greg Smith observes that episodic narrative structures in non-plot driven documentaries focus on self-enclosed fragments, singular moments that have the potential to highlight the performativity of certain actions without setting up any character development or cause-and-effect chain.
+In this way, a conventional narrative arc is foreclosed.